cobalthq/cobalt-product-public-docs/content/en/Integrations/vanta.md

 ## Integration Overview

 Vanta is one of the leading trust management platforms, that helps simplify & centralize security for organizations of all sizes.
-Vanta help automate processes around compliance, including SOC2.
+Vanta helps automate processes around compliance, including SOC2.

 Using this integration, you can sync Cobalt Users, Assets and [findings](/platform-deep-dive/pentests/findings/) data with Vanta.